-The Fund is an exchange-traded fund (an "ETF") that pursues its investment objective by investing in debt securities issued by the U.S. Treasury, which we refer to as "U.S. Government Bonds," and money market funds that invest exclusively in U.S. Government Bonds or repurchase agreements collateralized by such securities.
+Each Fund is an exchange-traded fund (an "ETF") that pursues its investment objective by investing in debt securities issued by the U.S. Treasury, which we refer to as "U.S. Government Bonds," and money market funds that invest exclusively in U.S. Government Bonds or repurchase agreements collateralized by such securities.
 Securities issued by the U.S. Treasury historically have not had credit-related defaults (i.e., failures to fulfill payment-related obligations such as interest or principal payments) and therefore such securities are generally considered to be credit-risk free (i.e., free of the risk of non-payment).

-On January 28, 2025, the Board of Trustees of the Trust (the "Board") approved a new name for the Fund.
-Effective as of February 14, 2025, the Fund's name was changed from Stone Ridge Durable Income ETF to LifeX Durable Income ETF.
+On January 28, 2025, the Board of Trustees of the Trust (the "Board") approved new names for each Fund.
+Effective as of the date specified in the table below, each Fund's name was changed as shown in the table below.